Guara92/dlms-cosem-rs/README.md

   - Disable for `no_std` embedded environments
 - **`mbusparse` (default)**: M-Bus frame parsing support
 - **`hdlcparse` (default)**: HDLC frame parsing support
+- **`unsafe-rng` (optional, embedded only)**: Enable simple PRNG for embedded testing
+  - ⚠️ **NOT cryptographically secure** - only for development/testing
+  - Enables cross-compilation for bare-metal ARM targets without hardware RNG
+  - **NEVER use in production** - implement hardware RNG instead
+  - See `UNSAFE_RNG_FEATURE.md` for details and production implementation guide

 ### Feature Combinations for Common Use Cases